-Statute Section 5.15 (1) (a) directs that the population of a ward be established at a "convenient point" within the population range set by law with "due consideration for the known trends of population increase or decrease".
-Thus, the population of each ward should be set at a level which is consistent with the prescribed population ranges, and which can accommodate fluctuations in population over a relatively long time.
+Section 5.15 (1) (a), Wisconsin Statutes, directs that the population of a ward be established at a "convenient point" within the population range set by law with "due consideration for the known trends of population increase or decrease."
+Accordingly, the population of each ward should be set at a level that is consistent with the prescribed population ranges, and which can accommodate fluctuations in population over a relatively long time.